 10. Explore the outdoors

 Being outside offers your 1 year old many learning opportunities, from nature objects to observe to exploring with her hands.
 And by outdoors, we’re not talking about a weekend camping trip—something as simple as a visit to your local park or playing in the yard will do.

 Allow her to walk on different paths, collect twigs, and grab fistfuls of grass.
 Look up at the clouds, point out different birds, and compare insects you might come across.

 Outdoor time can also be play time: push her in a swing, play in the sandbox, or chase her across the lawn.

 11. Arts and crafts

-Yup, 1 year olds can start doing arts and crafts, but not in the way you might imagine.
+Yup, you can do arts and crafts for 1 year olds, but not in the way you might imagine.
 You’re not out to complete a finished product, but to provide your toddler with art supplies for open-ended play.
 Scribbling and making a mess are totally fine!

 For instance, supply your home with: